Concrete convergence rates for common fixed point problems under Karamata regularity: Introduction

 Under Karamata regularity, we will show how concrete convergence rates can be obtained through two different techniques.
 The first only requires knowledge of the index of regular variation, see Theorem~\ref{theo:rv}.
 Here we remark that the index of regular variation is a quantity that can be easily obtained from a simple limit computation, provided that we have the underlying regularity function, see Definition~\ref{def:rv}.
 The second technique requires more work to be applied but leads to tighter rates as we will see in Theorem~\ref{theorem_int} and Section~\ref{sec:examples}.

-At the very end, we will connect the notion of Karamata regularity to definable sets in o-minimal structures and will show that operators that correspond to definable functions can always be taken to be Karamata regular and are, therefore, under the scope of the techniques described in this paper.
+At the very end, we will connect the notion of Karamata regularity to definable sets in $o$-minimal structures and will show that, under mild assumptions, operators that correspond to definable functions can always be taken to be Karamata regular and are, therefore, under the scope of the techniques described in this paper.

 Besides the specific goal of obtaining convergence rates for algorithms for \eqref{fcp_prob} and showing the applicability of Karamata regularity, we hope that this work will also inspire others to investigate other applications of regular variation in optimization, especially when the problem data is not semialgebraic and/or involves exponentials and logarithms.
 With this goal in mind we tried to present a survey-like overview of regular variation in Section~\ref{sec:notation} with a view towards optimization applications.
 Also, with the exception of a single result in \cite{BGO06}, we confine all other references to results on regular variation to the classical textbook by Bingham, Goldie and Teugels \cite{BGT87}.